 Seasonal home insurance may be pricey depending on where you live and what type of home you own.
 However, there are ways you might save money on your policy.
 Here are some suggestions that may help you get cheap homeowners insurance:

 - Get multiple quotes: Before choosing an insurance provider, you may want to shop around and get homeowners insurance quotes from several carriers.
-That way, you can see which provider may offer the lowest rate for the amount of coverage you need.
+That way you may see which provider may offer the lowest rate for the amount of coverage you need.

 - Bundle with your home insurance company: If your home insurance company also offers vacation property insurance, you may be able to qualify for extra savings on both policies if you choose to insure both properties with the same carrier.
 This discount may also apply to auto insurance bundles.